VirtualBrainLab/Pinpoint/README.md

 ## Install

 The easiest way to use the trajectory planner is through our web app: http://data.virtualbrainlab.org/NPTrajectoryPlanner/.
-If you encounter issues please disable any plugins that might be interfering with javascript (e.g. ad blockers), we don't have any tracking in the app but it requires javascript to run.
+If you encounter issues please try refreshing the page first (sometimes the mesh files don't download on the first load).
+If the fails, disable any plugins that might be interfering with javascript (e.g. ad blockers).

 ### Standalone builds